minhan2k1/tow_ws/README.md

 # tow_ws
 ros workspace containing packages used at work

+copy package folders and run (in workspace's directory)

+  catkin_make

+to make the workspace then (in workspace's directory)

+  source devel/setup.bash

 description_v2 package: contains robot urdf and launch files which launches the robot in a gazebo simulation along with rgbd camera and controllable joints

 description_v2_moveit package: using moveit to motion plan and control the robot (launch demo_gazebo.launch to launch rviz and gazebo and control the robot there)